AyushYadavY/ayush-firstrepo/README.md

 # ayush-firstrepo
-This is my first Git repository
+This is my first Git repository.
+Author- Ayush Yadav